alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 shell: make it happen
 ```

-That is the basic idea behind functional core / imperative shell.
+That is the basic idea behind Functional Core, Imperative Shell: keep computation dense and deterministic in the core, and keep I/O at the edges.

 The functional core is not the whole application.
 The shell still exists.
 The shell is allowed to be imperative.
 The shell is where you query the database, call Stripe, send the email, publish the event, and return the HTTP response.